Skip to content

 Share this

 The effect is quiet: not a cliff, but a steady drift down the rankings, invisible unless you're tracking it.
-Here's what changed, why it matters for Irish tourism sites specifically, and the small set of fixes that make the difference.
+Here's what this means for Irish tourism sites specifically, and the small set of fixes that make the difference.

 Core Web Vitals measures three things: